Council Tax appeals

 Appeals must be made within 2 months of the date of decision or Council Tax bill to which you disagree.

-To appeal please write to our Council Tax team and address your letter to the Director of Business Services.
+To appeal please write to our Council Tax team and address your email or letter to the Director of Business Services.

 You or your representative must sign your appeal and it must contain: